bcgov/bcdg/docs/index.md

 In the spirit of #Agile and #WorkingInTheOpen, we're taking an iterative approach to publishing new guidance.

-Potential topics for this guide include:
+Future potential topics for this document include...
   - Ways of Working in the BC Government
   - Supports for developers
   - Developer communities
   - Application lifecycle
   - Deploying applications
   - Testing applications
   - Operating applications
   - Licensing and intellectual property
   - Code management
   - Design
   - Accessibility
   - Multilingual support
   - Architecture
   - Networking
   - Compliance
   - Data and APIs

 ## Contact us